A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Dissolve 10 g of potassium ferricyanide in 100 mL of deionized water in a 250-mL beaker.

-2. Add 5 g of potassium cyanide to the solution and stir until dissolved.
+2. Add 10g of Iron(II) sulfate heptahydrate to the solution and stir until dissolved.

-3. Carefully add 10 mL of concentrated sulfuric acid to the solution, stirring constantly.
+3. Slowly and carefully add 10 mL of concentrated sulfuric acid to the solution, stirring constantly.

-4. Heat the solution to 80 °C and stir for 30 minutes.
+4. Heat the solution to 80 °C for 30 minutes, monitoring the temperature carefully.

-5. Allow the solution to cool to room temperature and then filter it through a Buchner funnel.
+5. Allow the solution to cool to room temperature.

 Results: